-Prior to December 2021, the entry process is that approximately six weeks prior to your child’s start date, we will contact you to confirm all the details that you need to know, including the:
+Prior to December 2021, the entry process is that approximately six weeks prior to the term that your child starts school, we will contact you to confirm all the details that you need to know, including the:

 - dates for two pre-school visits (these run from 8.50am to 10:30am on the two Thursdays prior to starting school).
 The visits allow your child to become familiar with the school, their class, and their teacher.
 Parents will stay in the class during these visits.

 - date of the first day at school.
 This is generally at the start or the middle of the term, following your child’s 5th birthday.
 Sometimes all the new entrant classes are full, so we ask for you cooperation in waiting a few weeks for the new class start.
 For this reason we recommend that you check with us as to the start date before giving notice to your Early Childhood Centre.

 - date of the parent information session – we hold this once a term.
 Jane Cameron our associate principal leads this session.
 She will give parents an overview of life and learning at our school.
 She will also answer all of the practical questions parents have about starting school.
 Note while parents are at the meeting, your child will go to a new entrant classroom and participate in the learning programme.
 At the conclusion of the meeting, we have a morning tea for all of the parents and children.